 l) What will be the implications for London Boroughs if the Plan targets are adopted which increase the requirement in recent development plans?

 Those boroughs would need to revise their development plans to conform.
 The Highbury Group has written cogently on this.
-Even though sites have been identified in the SHLAA, it will take time to translate these into site allocations in a Local Plan takes time – there need to be worked up site briefs and public consultation on the site allocations.
+Even though sites have been identified in the SHLAA, to translate these into site allocations in a Local Plan takes time – there need to be worked up site briefs and public consultation on the site allocations.
 This is one of the reasons why we consider that targets for the first 5 years should realistically be lower than for the second.